movementlabsxyz/MIP/MIP/mip-74/README.md

 #### Rate limit on the target chain

 The rate limit is dependent on the fund size in the Insurance Fund.
-In particular the maximum rate limit
+In particular the maximum rate limit is defined by

 `max_rate_limit_target = insurance_fund_target / reaction_time`,